 What Is High Protein Vegan Meal Prep?

 Meal prep is simply preparing foods ahead of time.
 More specifically, high protein vegan meal prep is prepping meals ahead of time that contain no animal products but have plenty of plant-based protein sources.

 Benefits of High Protein Vegan Meal Prep

 High protein vegan meal prep is useful for a number of reasons.

 - Meet Protein Needs: Protein foods usually take the most planning and effort to prepare (in any diet).
 Therefore, prepped protein-rich food makes sure you're getting enough protein every day.

 - Eat Healthy: It keeps you from ordering unhealthy take out after a busy day (we've all been there!).
-You can include lots of veggies and healthy plant foods that are often not included in convenience food.
+You can include lots of veggies and healthy plant foods that are typically not in convenience food.
 Meal prepped food is also less processed and lower in sodium and preservatives.

 - Save Money: Homemade meals are cheaper than frozen dinners and take out.